stgm/scientific-programming-1/info/syllabus.md

 We have had lots of help from students as well as teaching assistants who tried the course or added ideas of their own.
 We especially thank:

 - Jelle van Assema (assignments and checkpy)
-- Marianne de Heer Kloots (revisie en testen)
+- Marianne de Heer Kloots (revisions and testing)
 - Maarten Inja (DNA assignment)
 - Simon Pauw (revisions)
 - Marleen Rijksen (revisions)